PuzzleTechHub/bot-be-named/modules/music_race/README.md

   been exhausted.
 - The Movie Go-Er: Send the longest words possible (20 characters) and listen to as much as possible.
 Eventually you will hear clips from each movie, and should be able to identify each one.

+Use `~help Music Race` on the bot to know the commands in this module.